 This course is for students with an interest in robotics and computer programming.
 Students will apply the engineering design process and improve their computational thinking skills as they work collaboratively to design, construct, and write code to control their robots.
 Students will design autonomous robots that they will build and program using C to complete specific tasks for various challenges.
-The course is aligned to Next Generation Science and Common Core math standards.
+The course is aligned to the science and math standards.
 Students may have the option to compete in robotics competitions.
 For grades 11-12 students.